Rules of the Minnesota State Board of Legal Certification

 c.
 The Board may make determinations by a majority vote of those present at a meeting, with the exception of the following which must be made by a majority of the members of the Board:

-(1) recommendations for changes in rules of the Board;
+(1) recommendations for changes in these Rules;

 (2) determinations to approve or rescind an agency’s accreditation.